elmu7871/R-samples/README.md

 ## Guide to this repository

-**dose_response** is a generic example of code used to plot plate-based colorimetric dose response to a treatment normalized to DAPI in cultured cells.

 **ELISA** is a generic example of code used to process raw data from a sandwich ELISA assay.

 **enzyme_activity_assay** is a generic example of code used to process raw absorbance data over time from a colorimetric enzyme activity assay into a plot.